sasanmehrabian/sasanmehrabian.github.io/_pages/libor.md

 ```

 To plot the term structure use the following code:
 Each sequence in the code represents a month of the year.
-An if condition was written to change the curve color to red if it was inverted.
-It can be seen that generally the curve changes to red before the major recessions in the history.
+The curve color changes to red if it is inverted.
+It can be seen that generally the curve changes to red before any of the major recessions in the history.

 ```r
 names=colnames(master_USD)